 Organisations of all sizes can benefit from monitoring and controlling energy use, and conserving energy by putting in place an energy management strategy.
 To be effective, this must be put in place throughout the business, starting with key decision makers and involving all employees.

 Successful energy management combines an effective strategy with the right practical measures.
 Many of these can be made straightaway and cost little or nothing.

-Build the business case
+Build the business case for energy management

 To make real energy savings, senior management must be convinced that putting in place an energy management strategy will deliver real business benefits.
 Most organisations can save 20 per cent on their energy bills by managing energy use and investing in cost-effective measures.

 Highlight the financial and other benefits when you present the business case for implementing an energy strategy to senior management.
 These can include:

 - tax advantages through the Enhanced Capital Allowances scheme

 - a reduction in emissions for the purposes of reporting against schemes such as the CRC Energy Efficiency Scheme

 - a possible reduction in Climate Change Levy